BunnySSR/core/README.md

         }
         ```
     * And then, you can access pages via `http://simple-api-ssr.dev/index.php?service=service_name` or `http://simple-api-ssr.dev/service_name`
-* If this is bundled with some api projects, you may want to use this as an host alias, e.g:
+* If this is bundled with some api projects, you may want to use this as a host alias, e.g:
     * Apache:
         ```xml
         <VirtualHost *:80>